spapadopoulos/spapadopoulos.github.io/_posts/2018-10-14-literature-emotions.md

         emotionD_ger[emotion] = [[u'das']]
 ```

 Now we have two dictionaries, an English and a German, including the words associated with all six emotions we analyze.
-Let's download Google 1-gram data for all the books published in the 20th century.
+Let's download the 1-grams included in all the books published during the 20th century.

 ```python
 # Create directories to store the .csv files